 The conference will be held in the lodge at the beautiful Montgomery Bell State Park.
 The address is 1000 Hotel Avenue, Burns, Tennessee.
-If you fly, it would be best to rent a car at the Nashville airport and drive the 45 minutes to the park.
-Available rooms at the lodge have two queen beds.
-Each room costs $131.25 per night.
-There is no extra charge for double occupancy.
+If you travel by air, it would be best to rent a car at the Nashville airport and drive the 45 minutes to the park.

-There are many places to stay in nearby Dickson, TN, that are only a 20 minute drive from the conference venue.
+There are still places available at the conference, but we have filled all the rooms at the state park.
+We recommend that you stay in one of the many motels in nearby Dickson, TN, which are only a 20-minute drive from the conference venue.
 Here are some options:

 Please call us at (703) 716-0900 to ask about student discounts.